Chae Chan Ping v. United States: Decision

 In a unanimous decision delivered on May 13, 1889, Associate Justice Stephen Johnson Field held that the Scott Act of 1888 was constitutional; thus, Chae Chan Ping was barred from reentry to the United States and removed to China.
-Justice Field had once ruled, sitting by designation upon a federal district court, against the discriminatory, anti-Chinese Pigtail Ordinance, but he later shifted his views, employing anti-immigration rhetoric in the majority opinion.
+Justice Field had once ruled, sitting by designation upon a federal trial court, against the discriminatory, anti-Chinese Pigtail Ordinance, but he later shifted his views, employing anti-immigration rhetoric in the majority opinion.
 First, Field addressed whether there was a conflict of laws with the act, holding that Congress had properly abrogated any conflicting treaties.

 Next, Field addressed the power of government over immigration and nationality law, holding that only the federal government had such power.
 Field drew heavily upon accounts of the law of nations to hold that the power to exclude foreigners is "[a]n incident of sovereignty...part of those sovereign powers delegated by the Constitution."
 These accounts were not unique to American law and had been drawn upon earlier by other nations.
 Field also noted that foreign affairs powers, under the commerce, naturalization, define and punish, and war clauses of the Constitution, permitted immigration restrictions by the federal government.

 After addressing both questions concerning conflict of laws and separation of powers, Field recognized broad judicial deference on the matter of immigration and nationality law, holding that such laws were "conclusive upon the judiciary."
 In effect, Field left this area of law to popular sovereignty through Congress and the Presidency.
 This deference traces back to the Roman Empire and was embraced by Founding Fathers such as Gouverneur Morris during the debates over the Constitution.
 The precedent of this case was subsequently developed into the plenary power and consular nonreviewability doctrines of immigration and nationality law.